 - What are the specific requirements for re-entry to the U.S.?
 (Consult CDC website and U.S. Dept. of Agriculture website.)

 - Does the established program housing allow your particular type of Assistance Animal?
-(Your Study Abroad program coordinator can investigate.)
+(Your Study Abroad program manager can investigate.)

 - Will you have a roommate, and is your roommate open to living with your animal?